A-freedom/discord-player/README.md

 - Once the bot is running, you can invite it to your Discord server by creating an OAuth2 URL in the Discord Developer Portal.
 Give it the appropriate permissions to read and send messages and connect to voice channels.

-- You could just type the name or Lyric and listen to the song or past the [youtube_URL].
+- You can just type the name or Lyric or past the [youtube_URL] and listen to the song.

 - Use the defined command prefix (default: `!`) to interact with the bot.
 For example, `!play [youtube_URL]`, `!skip`, `!pause`, `!resume`, etc.